Nocheto Help (3.X.X)

 tags

-list PGN tags
+list PGN tags of the current game

 Navigate Commands: (navigate)